 A candlestick price like a pinbar is often interpreted by traders as a trigger.
 Some traders will not open a new trade until the pinbar can be traced back to fifty percent of the retracement level of the Fibonacci.

 The Fibonacci is a sequence of numbers established by Leonardo Bonacci.
 To determine an opportunity, the trader must understand the difference between a trigger and an actual opportunity.

 There are different types of forex opportunities.
 Every trader must be able to define and select the best opportunities for their strategies and specific circumstances.
 Three of the most basic opportunities are described below.

-Divergence: Divergence is essential for reverse traders.
-The success of the trader is dependent on multiple divergencies occurring in multiple timeframes.
+- Divergence: Divergence is essential for reverse traders.
+The success of the trader is dependent on multiple divergences occurring in multiple timeframes.
 This provides divergent traders with an opportunity.

-Chart Patterns: Every type of trader such as trend, reversal or range can use chart patterns to find the best possible opportunities.
+- Chart Patterns:s Trend, reversal or range traders can use chart patterns to find the best possible opportunities.
 Charts offer precise levels and fairly good statistical probabilities.

 The number of realistic opportunities and expected opportunities will not always match.
 A trader must have the patience to wait for an opportunity to decrease the issues and risks associated with forex trading.
 Attempting to create an opportunity where none exists will almost always lead to a loss.
 When a trader is determining which type of opportunity to look for, understanding how an opportunity occurs is extremely important.
 One of the most frequently used trader rules is called the Pareto principle.

 The Pareto principle is often referred to under a fairly wide variety of names including the law of vital few and the 80/20 rule.
 While Pareto was spending time observing his garden, he developed this important rule.
 He noticed 80 percent of all the peas in his garden were found in only 20 percent of all of the pea pods.